 Jefferson sent a live prairie dog and magpie and some of the animal skins, skeletons, and horns to Charles Willson Peale, the Philadelphia artist and museum impresario, for the Peale Museum, his public gallery of art and natural history.
 Peale would also receive later donations directly from Lewis and Clark.
 Jefferson included with Peale's shipment plant, soil, and mineral specimens for the American Philosophical Society in Philadelphia.

 Jefferson sent a third group of the objects from Lewis and Clark's shipment to Monticello in March 1806.
-This included elk, deer, antelope, and mountain sheep horns; otter and weasel skins; Indian pipes, leggings, bows, arrows, pottery, and notably, a painted buffalo robe depicting a battle scene.
-Included in this shipment as well was an Indian map on a hide representing the Missouri River and its tributaries between the Platte and the Yellowstone Rivers, which was sent to Jefferson by General James Wilkinson, governor of the Louisiana Territory.
+This included elk, deer, antelope, and mountain sheep horns; otter and weasel skins; and objects from indigenous peoples of the west, including pipes, leggings, bows, arrows, pottery, and notably, a painted buffalo robe depicting a battle scene.
+A map drawn on a bison calf hide by an Indigenous mapmaker representing the Missouri River and its tributaries between the Platte and the Yellowstone Rivers, was also was sent to Jefferson by General James Wilkinson, governor of the Louisiana Territory.